|Anonymous user / 126.96.36.199 Log In Register|

 Using the Input type selection, choose the type of input – a text string or a file.
 In case of the text string input, enter your input into the Input text textarea1,2.
 Otherwise, use the "Browse" button to select the input file to upload.
 Then select the cryptographic function you want to use in the Function field.
 Depending on the selected function the Initialization vector (IV) field is shown or hidden.
 Initialization vector is always a sequence of bytes, each byte has to be represented in hexadecimal form.

 Select the operation mode in the Mode field and enter a key in the Key field.
 The permitted lengths of keys for particular cryptographic functions are listed below.
 If you don't specify a key with permitted length the key is prolonged with the proper number of null bytes at the end.
 When the key is changed the prefix of sha1(key) function is automatically filled in the IV field.
 You still may change the IV.
 The feature is intended only for your convenience.
+Using the radio buttons under the Key input field, you can specify whether the entered key value should be interpreted as a plain text or a hexadecimal value.

 Finally, click the "Encrypt!" button or the "Decrypt!" button depending on whether you want the input message to be encrypted or decrypted.